-Your teammate ran git push --force origin main after a local rebase and the branch pointer jumped back two days of merged work.
-GitHub shows the branch history now ends at your colleague’s commit from Tuesday, and every PR that was merged since then is gone from the branch tip — though they still exist as objects in the repo.
-The situation looks catastrophic but is almost always fully recoverable: force-push only moves a pointer, it does not delete objects.
-This article walks through finding the overwritten commits, merging them back, and setting up safeguards so no single --force can do this again.
+Someone ran git push --force origin main after a local rebase and the branch pointer jumped back two days.
+GitHub now shows history ending at a Tuesday commit, and every PR merged since then is gone from the tip.
+It looks catastrophic but is almost always fully recoverable: a force-push only moves a ref pointer, it does not delete the commit objects.
+They are still in the repo, just unreachable.

 Common causes